Singularity formation in co-dimension one of the dHYM cotangent flow on blow up of $\mathbb{C}\mathbb{P}^{3}$ at a point: Introduction

 In view of Definition \ref{def:stability of the triple X alpha be} and based on the results in \cite{gchen, Song2020}, Chu-Lee-Takahashi \cite{Chu-Lee-Tak} showed that there exists a (unique) solution of \eqref{eq:DHYM} with $\htheta\in(0,\pi)$ if and only if $(X,\al,\be)$ is dHYM stable.
 When $X$ is projective it is enough to check that

-for any analytic subvariety $Y\subsetneq X$ with $0< m=\dim Y < n$ (cf. \cite{Chu-Lee-Tak}).
+for any analytic subvariety $Y\subsetneq X$ with $0< m:=\dim_{\CC} Y < n$ (cf. \cite{Chu-Lee-Tak}).
 This second result confirms Conjecture 1.5 in \cite{CJY} in the projective case, which was also proved in \cite{Bal23} building on the works by Datar-Pingali \cite{DatPin2021}.
-Therefore, for projective manifolds we have that $(X,\al,\be)$ is dHYM stable (resp. semi-stable) if and only if \eqref{eq:numerical cond-dHYM-CJY conjecture} (resp. with $\geq$) holds for any proper analytic subvariety $Y$ with $0<m=\dim Y<n$.
+Therefore, for projective manifolds we have that $(X,\al,\be)$ is dHYM stable (resp. dHYM semi-stable) if and only if the condition \eqref{eq:numerical cond-dHYM-CJY conjecture} holds (resp. the left hand side of \eqref{eq:numerical cond-dHYM-CJY conjecture} is non-negative) for any proper analytic subvariety $Y$ of $X$ with $0<m:=\dim_{\CC} Y<n$.

 If $\{\la_i\}_{i=1}^{n}$ are eigenvalues of $\om^{-1}\chi\in \text{End}(T^{1,0}X)$, then the dHYM equation \eqref{eq:DHYM} is equivalent to the following (cf. \cite{JY})

 where $\arccot(\la):=\pi/2 -\arctan(\la) \in (0,\pi)$ for any $\la\in\RR$.
 The map $\theta_\om$ is known as the {\em Lagrangian phase operator}.
 Let us fix a representative $\chi\in\al$.
 The (dHYM) {\em cotangent flow}, introduced in \cite{FYZ}, is defined by